 - Scale guide

 50 years on from Emerson Fittipaldi's 1972 World Championship victory with Team Lotus, we were honoured and tremendously excited to be invited by Emerson Fittipaldi and Clive Chapman of Classic Team Lotus, to celebrate the car and the man, in a remarkable and beautiful collaboration with artist and photographer Alan Thornton.
 Alan has taken Classic Team Lotus's 72D into the studio and shot it beautifully at very high resolution on a large format camera.
-With his London based team using hand pulled screen printing, he has rendered the image onto archive quality handmade paper at a very large size: 1.5 metres wide and 1 metre high.
+With his London based team using hand pulled screen printing, he has rendered the image onto St. Cuthbert’s Somerset archival paper, made in England, at a very large size: 1.5 metres wide and 1 metre high.
 Alan has used spot colours to maximise the intensity of the image and has rendered the gold parts of the livery in genuine 23.75 Carat Gold Leaf.
 The result is an imposing and incredibly beautiful handmade print, that delivers in equal and generous measure, the technical and engineering virtuosity of this revolutionary car, and the glamour of a truly golden age in F1.

 This print will be delivered from the UK.
 Local duties and taxes may be applicable on import to regions outside the UK.
 By purchasing this title, you agree and consent to your information being shared with Alan Thornton for use in the fulfilment of your order.